msizafrans/Operationalizing-a-Coworking-Space-Microservice/README.md

 - AWS CloudWatch - monitor AWS EKS activity and logs
 - GitHub - store app code, config files and other dependencies
 - Docker - to containerize the app

+### Purpose of the analytics-api application:
+The application's primary purpose is to monitor and report user activity in a system, specifically:

+- Tracking and reporting daily usage data.
+- Tracking and reporting individual user visits.
+- Ensuring the service's health and readiness for serving requests.
+- This setup could be part of a larger system for analytics, user engagement tracking, or monitoring application usage over time.

 ### Project Objectives:
 - Create a Dockerfile for the Python application.
 Use a base image that is Python-based.